top of page

 7.3 Independent Streaming

 BOL does not take responsibility for any competitive advantage that an opponent gains through “stream sniping” on independent streams.
-In order to combat this, the league recommends that independent streamers put at least a three (3) minute delay on all of their match streams.
+To combat this, the league recommends that independent streamers put at least a three (3) minute delay on all of their match streams.

 BOL does not take responsibility for any competitive advantage that an opponent gains through receiving access to a team’s communications.
 In order to combat this, the league recommends that independent streamers mute their communications and hide their screen in between games and during the drafting phase.